Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Interface

-Typically, the first step before being able to use the mercury layer is to initialize the NA interface and select an underlying plugin that will be used by the upper layers.
+Typically, the first step before being able to use the Mercury layer is to initialize the NA interface and select an underlying plugin that will be used by the upper layers.
 Initializing the NA interface with a specified `info_string` results in the creation of a new `na_class_t` object.
 Please refer to